 On her tours in various countries, she has sung and played not only in Reform, Conservative and Orthodox synagogues, Hebrew schools and Jewish community centres, but also in churches, chapels, and community centres and schools associated with various streams of Christianity.
 In Israel, she was associated for 25 years with St Andrew’s Memorial Church in Jerusalem, where she has given many concerts and has contributed to special events.

 In 2008, she gave a fundraising concert in Wellington, New Zealand for the newly-formed youth chapter of the International Council of Christians and Jews, YALCA.
 One of her daughters was instrumental (no pun intended) in forming this youth chapter and including young Muslims in the organisation as well.
 (See the review below.)

 Between 2002 and 2007, she gave a series of concerts in small villages outside of Prague, to raise funds for restoring the organ of a 17th-century Catholic chapel.
-In 2010 and 2012, Jill was also invited to give concerts of Jewish music from around the world at the St Wenceslas Festival of Sacred Arts in Prague.
+In 2010, 2012, and 2014, Jill was also invited to give concerts of Jewish music from around the world at the St Wenceslas Festival of Sacred Arts in Prague.
 All of these recitals took place at the beautiful Sephardic Synagogue in the heart of Prague.

 In April 2013, Jill gave a series of short recitals at Christ Church, in the Old City of Jerusalem during their annual charity fair.
 Every hour on the hour, for the five hours of the celebration, Jill sang and played in the beautiful acoustics of the shady church, and shoppers rested their feet and cooled themselves while enjoying the music.